abayala/T2_P5_MPC/README.md

  ´´´
 8.- Then the coefficients and the predicted state is input to the solve function in the mpc.cpp file, for which I set some contraints in the state variables to optimize in the range of values previoulsy desribed for the actuators, and to [mindouble , maxdouble] for non acutators

-9.- Fegardin the function FG_Eval::void operator() function used inside solve function , i used the next wieghts in the error constraints vector fg following the recomendations in the class project walkthorugh:
+9.- Regarding the function FG_Eval::void operator() function used inside solve function, I used the next wieghts in the error constraints vector fg following the recomendations in the class project walkthorugh:
 ´´´
         // The part of the cost based on the reference state. for ( int t = 0; t < N; t++ )